Rugal/rugal.github.com/_posts/2015-01-16-printing-under-command-line.md

 lp -d Diamond filename
 {%endhighlight%}

-Also in `lp` you could specify a lot of printing options, you instance two side printing if your printer supported:
+Also in `lp` you could specify a lot of printing options, for instance do `two side` printing if your printer supported:
 {%highlight bash%}
 lp -o sides=two-sided-long-edge -d Diamond filename
 {%endhighlight%}